3liz/qjazz/doc/rpc_config.rst

 RPC services runs qgis server processes and expose `gRPC <https://grpc.io/>`_ interfaces. for requesting and managing the Qgis processes.

-The unit of Qgis services is a *worker* wihch is a running instance of a gRPC service.
+The unit of Qgis services is a *worker* which is a running instance of a gRPC service.

 Workers are grouped by *pools* that share the exact same configuration.